Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort Challenge - The Basics.md

 I used the same command that was used in the last challenge and looked at the source IP that was used to send the packet over.

 <h3> Challenge 7 </h3>
+Investigate the log file.

+What is the source port of packet 65?
+Same command as previous but I found the port in the IP section

+# Task 3

+<h3> Challenge 1 </h3>